FITZGIBBONS & COMPANY LIMITED

 h) We will comply with Our Professional Body’s Code of Practice, which is available free of charge upon request from the Company and from Our Professional Body at their address as set out at 1e) of the Terms.
 Non-compliance with the Code of Practice should immediately be brought to the written attention of Samuel Fitzgibbons, Managing Director of the Company.

 a) We are not responsible for the verification of any of the information provided by you in your instructions, particularly with regard to the identity or address of any person identified by you.
 Information regarding family or business circumstances or the age or condition of any person identified by you is taken at face value and will be relied upon by us.

 b) We do not have any responsibility for the future review of the Document(s).
 The Document(s) will be carefully drafted, based on your instructions and the current state of the English law.
+The company is under no obligation to advise you of any changes in taxation, legislation or the law generally which may affect you directly or indirectly and/or which might warrant any change to the contents of the documents and no liability can arise from this.
 Any changes in the personal circumstances of you or anyone named by you in the documents, or any change in the law, should be considered by you.
 These changes might include, but are not limited to births, marriages, death, incapacity, divorce, insolvency or a material change in financial circumstances.
 It remains your responsibility to seek further advice if necessary.

 c) Whilst every reasonable care will be exercised in providing the Legal Services, we are not liable for any losses arising in any way from acting on your instructions unless they are caused by our own fraud or negligence and subject to the limitations set out in this clause 3.